 I’m not saying you shouldn’t make resolutions.
 I’m saying that you should change the way you think about them.
 If you want to make a change, vow to make it.
 Vow to live everyday like it’s the first of January.

-If you need some inspiration for how to keep this year interesting, check out my bucket list and see how many you can tick off in 2017!
+If you need some inspiration for how to keep this year interesting, check out my bucket list and see how many you can tick off this year!

 LOVE THIS POST?
 CLICK HERE TO SUBSCRIBE.